Robert Livesay: Military career

 At the start of the First World War, Livesay was activated from the Reserve, initially serving as a staff officer with the 48th Infantry Division as part of "Central Force", charged with the defence of the United Kingdom.
 The division was posted to France in 1915 and Livesay was serving near Cassel when he was attached to the New Zealand Division after their service at Armentières.
 He served with the New Zealanders for 16 months as General Staff Officer 1 (GSO1), the officer responsible to the Divisional Commander Major General Sir Andrew Hamilton Russell for planning and directing training and the conduct of operations.
-The Division's success during the Battle of the Somme was due in part to the outstanding work of Livesay and The New Zealand Division's performance was recognised by the French with the award of the Chevalier of the Legion of Honour by the French Republic in May 1917.
+The New Zealand Division's success during the Battle of the Somme was due in part to the outstanding work of Livesay and was recognised by the French with the award of the Chevalier of the Legion of Honour by the French Republic in May 1917.

 He was again conspicuous in his service at Messines and Passchendaele, before leaving the New Zealand Division to serve as GSO 1 at the American Staff School until March 1918 when he was appointed as Brevet colonel with the 61st Infantry Division, serving with the division during the German Kaiserschlacht offensive.
-He was appointed to command 24 Infantry Brigade with the rank of Temporary brigadier general during the last few months of the war.
+He was appointed to command 24th Infantry Brigade with the rank of Temporary brigadier general during the last few months of the war.

-Livesay served in Germany with the Army of Occupation during 1919, commanding 10th battalion, Royal West Surreys at Lindlar.
+Livesay served in Germany with the Army of Occupation during 1919, commanding 10th (Service) Battalion, Queen's (Royal West Surrey Regiment) (Battersea) at Lindlar.
 He was made a Companion of the Order of St Michael and St George (CMG) in the 1919 Birthday Honours, before returning to the UK in July and taking command of 1 Infantry Brigade at Aldershot.
 He was awarded the American Distinguished Service Medal in recognition of his role training American officers.
 He retired from the army in September 1921 with the honorary rank of brigadier general.